iclcv/icl/manual/modules/qt.rst

   intermediate format, which can more easily be transferred to the graphics buffer.
 Therefore **setImage** can simply be called from the application's working thread without any explicit synchronization.
-Once an new image is given, the **qt::ICLWidget** will automatically post a *Qt-update-event* by calling the ICLWidget::render() method.
+Once an new image is given, the :icl:`qt::ICLWidget` will automatically post a *Qt-update-event* by calling the :icl:`ICLWidget::render` method.
 By these means, the internally used OpenGL context is actually re-rendered asynchronously in the application's GUI thread.

 .. _qt.icldrawwidget:

-**ICLDrawWidget**
+:icl:`qt::ICLDrawWidget`
-"""""""""""""""""
+""""""""""""""""""""""""

-  For image annotation, such as rendering box- or symbol-overlay for the visualization of current image processing results, the **qt::ICLDrawWidget** is provided.
+  For image annotation, such as rendering box- or symbol-overlay for the visualization of current image processing results, the :icl:`qt::ICLDrawWidget` is provided.
 It works like a *drawing state-machine* that automatically synchronized image annotation commands with Qt's event loop.
 Internally, this is achieved by using two thread-safe *draw-command-queues*.
 One of these queues can be filled with new draw commands, while the other queue belongs to the GUI thread and is rendered.
-Every time, the parent **qt::ICLWidget** classe's **render**-method is called, the queues are swapped, and the queue that is now being filled with new commands is automatically cleared.
-At this point, the **qt::ICLDrawWidget** adapts the behavior of the parent **qt::ICLWidget** class, by not automatically calling **render** when a new background image is given.
+Every time, the parent :icl:`qt::ICLWidget` classe's **render**-method is called, the queues are swapped, and the queue that is now being filled with new commands is automatically cleared.
+At this point, the :icl:`qt::ICLDrawWidget` adapts the behavior of the parent :icl:`qt::ICLWidget` class, by not automatically calling **render** when a new background image is given.
 Since usually setting the background image is followed by posting a set of *draw-commands*, the **render**-method must be called later manually when the image annotation is finished.
 Image visualization is part of several tutorial chapters (see :ref:`tut.mouse-and-vis`)

 .. _qt.icldrawwidget3d:

-**ICLDrawWidget**
+:icl:`qt::ICLDrawWidget3D`
-"""""""""""""""""
+""""""""""""""""""""""""""

-  At the last level, the **qt::ICLDrawWidget3D**, which again extends the **qt::ICLDrawWidget** class, provides an interfaces for rendering 3D scenes on top of an image.
-The **qt::ICLDrawWidget3D** provides a **link** method, which links a simple OpenGL callback function to it.
-Each time, the **qt::ICLDrawWidget3D** is rendered, it will also execute the linked OpenGL callback function, synchronously to the GUI Thread, while still being able to render 2D annotations.
+  At the last level, the :icl:`qt::ICLDrawWidget3D`, which again extends the :icl:`qt::ICLDrawWidget` class, provides an interfaces for rendering 3D scenes on top of an image.
+The :icl:`qt::ICLDrawWidget3D` provides a :icl:`ICLDrawWidget3D::link` method, which links a simple OpenGL callback function to it.
+Each time, the :icl:`qt::ICLDrawWidget3D` is rendered, it will also execute the linked OpenGL callback function, synchronously to the GUI Thread, while still being able to render 2D annotations.

   .. note::

-     It is highly recommended to use the **geom::Scene** class to create 3D rendering overlays (**add link here**).
+     It is highly recommended to use the :icl:`geom::Scene` class to create 3D rendering overlays (**add link here**).
 The scene class can easily provide an appropriate OpenGL callback function for it's contained cameras.